sdiehl/wiwinwlh/tutorial.md

 Purescript
 ---------

-Purescript is a Haskell-like language that compiles into Javascript for evaluation within a web browser.
+Purescript is a Haskell-like language that compiles into JavaScript for evaluation within a web browser.
 Semantically it is very close to Haskell except that is uses a call-by-value model instead of Haksell's call-by-need.
 The type system is a superset of Haskell 2010 and includes ad-hoc polymorphism, parametric polymorphism, rank-n polymorphism, row-polymorphism, higher-kinded types and full algebraic data types.

-**Main difference**: Purescript targets Javascript in the browser, while GHC Haskell is designed to work on top of the GHC managed runtime.
+**Main difference**: Purescript targets JavaScript in the browser, while GHC Haskell is designed to work on top of the GHC managed runtime.

 Purescript's main implementation is *purescript*.